• Activities

 First Step Outdoors MD Kate was a significant contributor to the guide.

-ate says" We are super proud to have been involved with the development of this guideline.
+Kate says" We are super proud to have been involved with the development of this guideline.
 We have worked for many years with Muslimah, and have learned so much and made amazing relationships with many of the women in these groups many of whom we are now closely connected to.

 Personally, I have been on a journey with many of these young women, taking them on their first outdoor adventures many years ago, to now being 'Auntie Kate' to their babies.